-The Ministry of Energy and Natural Resources of Georgia (MENR) has made announcement on its website about ongoing power plant construction projects.
-According to the information given on the webpage, construction of six power plants will be finished in the second half of the year.
-MENR claims that those power plants will produce maximum 7% of the total electricity generation of 2012.
-Of course we do not expect such an increase this year as construction of the majority of these will finish after September.
+The Ministry of Energy and Natural Resources of Georgia (MENR) has made an announcement on its website about ongoing power plant construction projects.
+According to the information given on the webpage, the construction of six power plants will be finished in the second half of the year.
+MENR claims that those power plants will produce a maximum of 7% of the total electricity generation of 2012.
+Of course, we do not expect such an increase this year as the construction of the majority of these will finish after September.

 What about consuming electricity more efficiently?

 Reduced electricity tariffs are definitely not the right signal for consumers to increase efficiency in their consumption.
-However, promotion energy efficiency programs (with financial, technical or joint measures) is important for Georgia as there is a big potential of saving energy and lowering demand for electricity.
+However, promotion of energy efficiency programs (with financial, technical, or joint measures) is important for Georgia as there is a big potential of saving energy and lowering demand for electricity.

 What if Enguri and Vardnili Hydro Power plants recover their generation?